afkfish/afkfish/README.md

 # About Me:
-I'm currently studying at Budapest University of Technology and Economics.
-Specialised in IOS development and backend.
+I'm currently working at Hungarian Telekom and finishing my studies at Budapest University of Technology and Economics.
+Specialised in data acquisition/processing, IOS and backend development.

 # Tech Stack: